Foods to Eat When You Have Viral Fever

 3. Leafy greens

-5. Vitamin C rich fruits for fever and cold
+4. Vitamin C-rich fruits for fever and cold

 7. Bananas

 Bananas are best for days when your taste buds don’t function at their best.
-Their bland flavour and soft texture makes them a perfect candidate for your diet chart when you are down with viral fever.
-They are also rich in manganese, potassium, vitamin C and magnesium – all essential minerals for a healthy body.
+Their bland flavor and soft texture make them a perfect candidate for your diet chart when you are down with viral fever.
+They are also rich in manganese, potassium, vitamin C, and magnesium – all essential minerals for a healthy body.

 Foods to avoid